Exploring the Limits of Motivation, Engagement, and Rewards in the Workplace

 People require a lot more support now than they did before the pandemic.
 In his book that keeps on giving, Managing Oneself, Peter Drucker raises these points that are very pertinent to what we’re going through: “Only when you operate from a combination of your strengths and self-knowledge can you achieve true – and lasting – excellence”.
 He tells us that to live a life of excellence; we must ask ourselves these questions: What are our strengths?
 How do we perform?
 How do we learn?
 What are our values?
 Where do we belong?
 What should we contribute?
 He said, “Do your organization’s ethics resonate with your own values?
 If not, your career will be marked by frustration and poor performance.”

-I think it would be of tremendous value to help team members find the answers to at least three of those questions.
+I believe there would be tremendous value in helping team members find answers to at least three of these questions.

 Art for Muriel’s Blog by Iraqi Artist Mariam Beirouty